 The Ipswich River Watershed Association has organized one of the longest running annual herring counts in the region, which take place each spring at the fish ladder on the Ipswich Mills Dam in downtown Ipswich.
 The purpose of the count is to calculate statistically reliable run-size estimates and to determine when and under what conditions river herring use the fish ladder during the spring migration.
 Volunteers record the number of herring seen during 10 minute counts performed hourly between 7am and 7pm.
 Environmental conditions that include water temperature, air temperature and cloud cover are also recorded.
 Run size estimates are calculated and reported to the Massachusetts Division of Marine Fisheries to track herring stocks and inform management of this fishery.
 Since 1999, the number herring sighted range from 15 in 2010 to 133 in 2008.
 The corresponding run size estimates calculated for these years are 268 and 2,125.
-In 2013, 31 herring were counted and the run size estimate was determined to be 294 +/-171.
+In 2014, 14 herring were counted and the run size estimate was determined to be 126 +/-34.
 Run size estimates vary widely from trap data collected from 2006-2009 due to the difficult viewing conditions of this fish ladder.
 Steps to improve visibility in 2013 are discussed as well as the possibility of using a video camera in future counts to supplement visual counts.
-For environmental data, peak observations of river herring occur when water temperatures above the Ipswich Mills Dam are between 10 and 20°C and when there is no cloud cover during the day.
-As indicators of habitat connectivity, the low numbers of returning herring suggest that removing barriers to fish migration and increasing flows are critical steps to restoring the Ipswich River.
+For environmental data, peak observations of river herring occur when water temperatures above the Ipswich Mills Dam are between 10 and 20°C. As indicators of habitat connectivity, the low numbers of returning herring suggest that removing barriers to fish migration and increasing flows are critical steps to restoring the Ipswich River.